bob1de/hass-apps/docs/apps/heaty/writing-schedules.rst

       name: Fancy Rule
     - v: 16

-This schedule contains the same rule as the schedule before, but additionally, it got a new one.
-The new rule overwrites the second and will set a temperature of ``21.5`` degrees, but only from 7.00 am to 10.00 pm.
-This is because it's placed before the 16-degrees-rule and Heaty evaluates rules from top to bottom.
-That is how schedules work.
+This schedule shares the 16 degrees rule with the previous one, but additionally, it got a new rule at the top.
+The new first rule overwrites the second and will set a temperature of ``21.5`` degrees, but only from 7.00 am to 10.00 pm.
+This is because it's placed before the 16 degrees-rule and Heaty evaluates rules from top to bottom.
+From 10.00 pm to next day 7.00 am, the ``16`` degrees do still apply.

+That's how schedules work.
 The first matching rule wins and determines the temperature to set.
+Consequently, you should design your schedules with the most specific rules at the top and gradually generalize to wider time frames towards the bottom.
+Finally, there should be a fallback rule without time constraints at all to ensure you have no time slot left without a temperature defined for.

 The ``name`` parameter we specified here is completely optional and doesn't influence how the rule is interpreted.
 A rule's name is shown in the logs and may be useful for troubleshooting.

 For more fine-grained control, you may also specify seconds in addition to hour and minute. ``22:00:30`` means 10.00 pm + 30 seconds, for instance.